davidk1401/davidk1401/README.md

 - 👋 Hi, I’m @davidk1401
-- 👀 I’m interested in using data to gain insights, make predictions and answer important business questions.
+- 👀 I use data to gain insights, make predictions and answer important business questions.
 - 🌱 I’m currently learning Python, R, SQL, and how to use these tools for data projects
 - 💞️ I’m looking to collaborate.
 Feel free to contact me.
 - 📫 Feel free to visit my LinkedIn! https://www.linkedin.com/in/david-katilius/